sabah0312/fast-downward-pd/README.md

 ### Mandatory Dependencies

 **Linux/MacOS:** you need a C++ compiler, CMake and GNU make.
-  To run the planner, you also need Python 3.
+  To run the system, you also need Python 3.

   On Debian/Ubuntu, the following should install all these dependencies:
   ```